CMC-QCL/R-Data-Wrangling-L2-Workshop/data-wrangling.md

 Data Manipulation using dplyr::select
 ===========================================
-- `select` picks cases based on their names.
+- `select` picks variables based on their names.
 - `select` manipulates variables (columns).

 The following shows the first 6 observations containing only Plant and uptake variables from the CO2 data.frame: